andre-surugue/andre-surugue/README.md

 </div>

-### <div align="center">I'm André, I am a database programmer with several years of experience implementing management tracking systems in various fields, and a good understanding of business needs.</div>
+### <div align="center">I'm André, I am a database user with several years of experience implementing management tracking systems in various fields.<br/>  I have a good understanding of business needs (see my CV below). <br/> I am currently learning how to design a full database online, after one year training at OpenClassRoom.</div>

 - 🌱 I’m currently learning Django and Docker
 - To implement my knowledge, I'm designing a web-based application to collect needs and feedbacks from business partners